Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 Normally though, this gauge bar only shows white.
 The amount of this bar that glows tells you how full the battery is.
 It can appear as follows.

-Picture of the dark battery gauge on the JBL Charge 5 speaker.
+Picture of the dark battery gauge.

 1.The Power Outlet May Not Be Live